-Parking is available at the Reserve in designated parking areas.
+Parking is available along each street adjacent to the reserve.
 All parking is regulated and monitored for compliance within the council designated parking areas.

 7.20 Buildings and Amenities

 Buildings and amenities may be provided where consistent with the need to facilitate the purpose of the land, provided that a Native Title assessment has been carried out by Council's Native Title Manager, the land is not subject to a claim under the Aboriginal Land Rights Act 1983 and the provisions of the Local Government Act 1993 and the Crown Land Management Act 2016 have been complied with.
 Buildings and amenities are to be maintained in a safe condition for users and the public.